 – It’s important before training to undergo a preliminary detoxification/conversion period where your diet shifts to the desired food.
 If you’re considering switching to a Paleo-style or lower-carb diet, you’re best off training regularly but easy during a couple of months while you get accustomed to the diet.
 Combine it with some brief, high intensity exercise a couple times a week, e.g. one full strength training session and one brief speedwork session.
 Only after you’ve gotten comfortable with the diet on that basic level should you begin serious training.

 – The lower your carb intake, the cleaner your diet needs to be.
 If you eat 100-150g as I recommend, you probably have a lot of latitude on processed food.
 However, if the goal is fat-adaption, and you want to go full keto/Paleo and reduce to 50g a day or similar… then it becomes paramount that you eliminate all processed meals.
-The additives in processed food make adherence very difficult, and they can mess even further with your body than the reduction in carbs already will.
-If you’re going to eat nothing but meat and greens, you pretty much need to go all in on unprocessed meat and unprocessed greens.
-Frozen Stouffer’s salisbury steaks aren’t going to cut it.
+The additives in processed food make adherence very difficult, and they can mess even further with your hormonal processes and reactions than the reduction in carbs already will.
+If you’re eating nothing but meat and greens, you pretty much need to go all-in on unprocessed meat and unprocessed greens.
+Frozen Stouffer’s salisbury steaks won’t cut it.

-– If you are ever going to cheat on that and eat processed anything… any exceptions or cheat meals on that front must be buffered by clean snacks/meals.
+– If you are ever going to cheat on the plan and eat processed anything… any exceptions or cheat meals on that front must be buffered by clean snacks/meals.
 The meal before and the meal after must be clean.
-And any cheat meals should never be the first or last meal of the day.
+It’s also important that any cheat meals never be the first or last meal of the day.

-The key here is sleep, both heading into bedtime and coming out of sleep.
-The first meal of the day sets your hormonal tone for the day, so this meal needs to be clean.
-The final meal of the day will affect how you sleep.
-Any interference from additives or a lack of important vitamins will interfere with your ability to get important sleep.
+The key reason to care about this is sleep, both heading into bedtime and coming out of sleep.
+The first meal of the day sets your hormonal tone for the day, so this meal should be clean.
+The final meal of the day affects how you sleep.
+Any interference from additives or a lack of important vitamins interferes with your ability to get important sleep.

-– Regardless of your chosen plan’s criteria, you really need to eat a minimum of 1.0 g/lb (1.6g/kg) protein per day.
-Granted, on these diets, that’s usually really easy to do since most of your allowable foods are protein-rich meat.
+– Regardless of your chosen plan’s criteria, you need to eat a minimum of 1.0 g/lb (2.2g/kg) protein per day.
+Granted, on these diets, that’s usually easy to do since most of your allowable foods are protein-rich meat.

 – Sleep.
-Everyone says it’s important, of course.
-But for this approach to work, you absolutely need to get 8+ hours of sleep every night.
+Everyone says sleep is important, of course.
+But for Primal Endurance to work, you absolutely need to get 8+ hours of sleep every night.
 Nap when applicable.
 You really can’t do this kind of diet AND endurance-train without good sleep.

 – You also need to drink a healthy quantity of clean water, whether filtered or distilled.
 You need at least 32+ oz per day, not including water from any other food or drink.
-Yes, many would recommend 64 or more ounces, but in my experience you can do find with at least 32.
-A good rule of thumb is to start and end the day with a glass of water, and then whatever you want to do with water in-between is up to you.
+Yes, many would recommend 64 or more ounces, but in my experience you’re okay with at least 32oz (if you eat a lot of vegetables, don’t forget that many of them contain water as well!).
+A good rule of thumb is to start and end the day with a glass of water, then however much water you want to drink in-between is up to you.

-– The two vitamins you absolutely need enough of: Potassium and magnesium.
+– Two vitamins you absolutely need enough of: Potassium and magnesium.
 Among other effects, these have a substantial effect on your ability to sleep, which again is a paramount key to this approach’s success.

 Potassium: You pretty much get these from vegetables and avocados.
 If you’re allowing yourself tubers, potatoes are a marvelous source.
 One key: Only get potassium from food.
 Potassium supplements and drinks are mostly garbage.

-Magnesium: If you’re eating meat and vegetables you’re getting a decent quality of magnesium, though to be honest you should take a citrate supplement to ensure you’re getting enough every day.
+Magnesium: If you’re eating meat and vegetables you’re getting a decent quality of magnesium, though to be honest you should take a citrate supplement to ensure you get enough every day.
 A Calcium-Magnesium Citrate combo supplement is usually your best bet (citrate digests well; magnesium oxide is basically glorified sand and your digestive tract will treat it accordingly… ditto calcium carbonate).

 – The only fats you should ingest are healthy fats: Coconut/olive oil, butter, fat from unprocessed meat, avocados, or nuts.
-Any other cooking oil is basically poison that will undo the positive effects of everything else you eat.
+Any other cooking oil is basically poison that undoes the positive effects of everything else you eat.

 – Do virtually all of your aerobic training at easy intensity.
-Sisson swears by the teachings of Phil Maffetone, who recommends the extreme of doing virtually all your training at no more than 75% of your maximum heart rate.
-This ceiling is a low-moderate aerobic effort.
+Sisson and Kearns swear by the teachings of Phil Maffetone, who recommends the extreme of doing virtually all your training at no more than 75% of your maximum heart rate, a low-moderate aerobic effort.

-The idea is to get your body used to utilizing more fat by training at a lower intensity, and to gradually get faster at that lower intensity.
+The idea is to accustom your body to utilizing more fat by training at a lower intensity, and gradually get faster at that lower intensity.
 That will eventually become your marathon pace.
 It also prevents burnout by avoiding the training stress of moderate to high aerobic efforts.
-You will still do some high-intensity anaerobic training in brief bursts at times, but they want you to do any extended training at low intensity.
+You still do some high-intensity anaerobic training in brief bursts at times, but they want you to do any extended training at low intensity.

 – Regular, moderated, high intensity strength training.
 Along with maintaining your anaerobic power, the occasional bursts of high intensity training also kick start hormonal production that is supposed to improve your strength, recovery, and other functions over the long run.